briantbutton/plebgpio/README.md

 ### Easy and versatile

-The concept is simple:&nbsp; writing to a file seta a value for the LED that file represents.&nbsp; Reading a button&apos;s value is done by reading from the file representing that button.&nbsp;
+The concept is simple:&nbsp; writing to a file sets a value for the LED that file represents.&nbsp; Reading a button&apos;s value is done by reading from the file representing that button.&nbsp;

 	$ echo 0 > /etc/pleb-gpio/led1            # turn off LED1